This SIP proposes upgrades to Perps v2 to be deployed on Synthetix v3 with significantly improved features, usability, and operational resilience.

 Each collateral type can be configured by setting the max allowed amount for the supermarket.
 By setting this value to a non-zero value, the collateral becomes a valid collateral for traders to deposit as margin up-to the max value.

 Traders are allowed to open multiple positions for different markets within the supermarket, limited to one position per market.
 The trader’s account margin value fluctuates based on the PNL fluctuations of each open position.

 Traders follow a commit/settle pattern similar to the Spot market to confirm orders.
 A trader can only have one position per supported market in the supermarket.
+Initially, the contracts also enforce only one pending order at any given time for an account.
 For an order to be confirmed, it has to pass the following validation checks:

 - Trader’s account is not eligible for liquidation already.
 (See criteria for liquidations in the liquidations section)

-- Trader has enough margin in the account, after factoring in all current open position’s PNL, to cover the order fees, the initial margin requirement for the requested position, and any liquidation rewards they might have to pay out in case of liquidation of the position.
+- Trader has enough margin in the account, after factoring in all current open position’s PNL, and the immediate PNL (if negative) due to fill price, to cover the order fees, the initial margin requirement for all trader positions plus the newly requested position, and any liquidation rewards they might have to pay out in case of liquidation of the position.

 Each market can be configured with a set of settlement strategies.
 These are similar to the ones in the spot market and have all the information for how the orders will settle.
 The initial supported strategy type is

 Pyth, but we’ve future proofed it to add any other oracle provider and strategy, as needed.

 A valid order request has the following properties: